About This Work:

 Alex Katz is an American painter of portraits and landscapes.
 He started working on these themes during years dominated by non-figurative art, which he always strongly avoided.

-These portraits do not own a clear narrative – it is not important for the viewer to know the story behind the artwork.
+Alex Katz’ works convey a surprisingly seductive detachment from his emotions and personal references.
+For example, Ariel is a recurring subject in his most recent works.
+But who is Ariel?
+Is she someone relevant to the artist or is she only a model?
+The answer, in the end, is not important.
+These portraits do not own a clear narrative – it is not important for the viewer to know the person or the story behind the artwork.
 What Katz tries to emphasize is actually the beauty of the subjects.
-The use of gentle colors and the emphasis of a few but significant details turn the coldness of the sharp lines, lack of detail and flatness into an artwork warm for the viewer to enjoy.
+The use of gentle colors, the emphasis of fashion details in his paintings turn the coldness of the sharp lines, lack of detail and flatness into an artwork warm for the viewer to enjoy.

 About This Work: